WOMED: The Next Generation of Leaders

-The project targets young women with high potential from the Southern Mediterranean countries in order to strengthen their leadership skills through an intensive training programme on issues of gender equality.
+The WoMED – Women of the Mediterranean: Next Generation of Leaders project targeted women aged 25-35 from Southern Mediterranean countries.
+It aimed to strengthen their professional and personal skills through an intensive training programme that looked at issues of gender equality.

-The WoMED project was labelled by the 43 member countries of the Union for the Mediterranean (UfM) on 24 May 2015 in Amman, and it contributes to the implementation of the UfM’s Ministerial Conference on Strengthening the Role of Women in Society (Paris – September 2013) and is part of the UfM Secretariat’s global strategy to promote concrete projects for women empowerment and gender equality in the Euro-Mediterranean region.
+The WoMED project was labelled by UfM Member States on 24 May 2015 in Amman.
+It contributed to the implementation of the UfM Ministerial Declarations on Strengthening the Role of Women in Society and was part of the UfM Secretariat’s strategy to promote projects for female empowerment and gender equality in the Euro-Mediterranean region.

 The project was promoted by Sciences Po Paris, an international research university located in Paris.